spookysalsa/medermade.github.io/week-1/6-tracking-changes/my_reflection.md

 - What is a pull request?
 Why do you think they are preferred when working with teams?

 Answer: A pull requests is like asking someone to edit your paper before you turn in and commit to your final draft.
-It works well for teams given that someone can review changes, made to a given project, for funtionality and completeness.
+It works well for teams given that someone can review changes, made to a given project, for funtionality and completeness..